Find out about managing your finances as a freelancer in the Netherlands with this guide that includes accounting, tax planning, and more.

 If you’re self-employed, you won’t have the benefit of an employer sorting out your taxes for you; you’ll need to do it all yourself.
 This causes headaches for many freelancers.
 “There is a lot of confusion among freelancers about the deductibility of business expenses and BTW obligations.
 This is where it can pay to invest time in talking to an advisor,” says Simone.

-Taxes that freelancers need to be aware of, and budget for, are:
+Dutch taxes that freelancers need to be aware of, and budget for, are:

 - Income tax: payable on business profits, freelancing income, or salary from contract agreements.
 This needs to be paid annually at a rate of between 36.65% and 51.75%, depending on income.